robsontenorio/vue-api-query/docs/content/en/building-the-query.md

 See the [API reference](/api/query-builder-methods#custom)

-In some situations we may also need to define a custom resource for our model directly in the query.
+In some situations we may also need to define a custom resource endpoint for our model directly in the query.
 We can override the default resource dynamically by calling the `custom` method.

 ### Defining a Static Resource